secwexen/secwexen-arsenal/README.md

 - [Basic Usage](docs/basic_usage.md)
 - [Security Policy](SECURITY.md)

-## Ethical Use

-All tools in this repository are developed **strictly for educational and ethical purposes**.
-They are intended for use in:

-- Controlled lab environments
-- Authorized penetration tests
-- Research and learning

-I do **not** endorse or support illegal activity of any kind.

 ## License

 Copyright © 2026 secwexen.

 This project is licensed under the **MIT License**.
 See the [LICENSE](LICENSE) file for full details.

-## Disclaimer

-The contents of this repository are for educational and research purposes.
-The repository owner assumes no responsibility for misuse or legal consequences.

 ## Security